andrewbloom37/distortion-vst/README.md

 ## building

 To build, [install rust/cargo](https://www.rust-lang.org/) and run `cargo build` in the project root.

-Then, if compiling on macOS, run [this script](https://github.com/RustAudio/vst-rs/blob/master/osx_vst_bundler.sh) and copy the vst to `Library/Audio/Plug-Ins/VST/`.
-Then it should register in your DAW of choice on next startup.
+If on macOS, a `build_vst` script is provided which will build the vst and output it in your `~` folder.
+To use this, move it to your `Library/Audio/VST/` folder.
+Run this script in from the project root folder, otherwise it will not work properly.

 ## parameters